sub-mersion/enigma/README.md

 ### Package

-- [ ] Every input character that is not in [A-Z] is a no-op and is output as it is.
+- [X] Every input character that is not in [A-Z] is a no-op and is output as it is.
 A warning should be sent.
-This requires to properly convert the character to int
+This requires to properly convert the character to int.
 - [ ] Refactor a bit, and make the package exposed API sound and clear.
 - [ ] Log only if asked for
 - [ ] Benchmark